ezachrisen/indigo/guide.md

 Here we have references to the two student protocol buffer types as well as "now", which is a timestamp type.
 In CEL, the ``indigo.Timestamp`` type will be converted to a ``google.protobuf.Timestamp``.

-The (silly) rule, which determines if the student enrolled prior to today, and has been enrolled for more than 500 days:
+The (silly) rule, which determines if the student enrolled prior to today and has been enrolled for more than 500 days:

 ```proto
 s.enrollment_date < now